Philosophy 4+1 Master’s Degree

 Work towards the 4+1 MA must begin in the student’s senior year of undergraduate study.
 Applicants are expected to be on track for completing the Philosophy undergraduate major by the close of the senior undergraduate year; however, applications from students completing minors in Philosophy (and majors in other disciplines) will also be considered.
 A cumulative GPA of at least 3.3 is required for admission to the Program.
 Applicants need not submit GRE scores.

-Application deadline for the Program is January 15th the junior year.
-Application must be made directly to the Program’s Faculty Coordinator.
+Applications must be made directly to the Program’s Faculty Coordinator.
 An application consists of the following:

 - A statement of purpose of no more than 800 words describing the applicant’s philosophical interests and reason for pursuing a 4+1 MA in Philosophy.